T

 Local etiquette

-• Payment: While cards are widely accepted in larger establishments, it's wise to carry some Czech Koruna (CZK) cash for smaller cafes, markets, or older pubs.
+• While cards are widely accepted, carrying some Czech Koruna (CZK) cash is recommended, especially for smaller establishments or street vendors.

 Plan the rest of your Prague trip